 A consistent challenge identified by the people that we consulted with is that people who are experiencing loneliness are often less likely to engage in the sorts of activities and social connections that would ultimately assist them to overcome the loneliness.
 The general response to how to overcome this issue was through communication and promotion of activities (both Council and non-Council).
-The feedback reinforced the importance of taking a preventative approach to loneliness with those communities who we know to be most at risk.
+There is also an interest in more online and digital opportunities for people to connect.